Created by physicians, we believe in evidence and independent verification.

 Jamie McCreary, Ph.D., and Harold Stanislaw, Ph.D.

-Published in the Journal of Personality Assessment, the benefits of value aligned living are real
+Published in the Journal of Personality Assessment, the benefits of Core Value-alignment are real.

 Activates reward centers of the brain2